 Why do MSPs Need RMON?

-RMON implementation was designed to help network technicians monitor and analyze data remotely, without having to travel to loads of disparate facilities and spend time setting up equipment.
+RMON implementation was designed to help network technicians monitor and analyze data remotely, without having to travel to disparate facilities.
 This is perfect for a multi-customer environment like managed services.

 Think of the probes like servers and the Network Management applications communicating like clients.
 While both data collection and configuration agents use SNMP-based systems, probes take control of data collection and processes, which helps reduce SNMP traffic congestion.
 To further reduce congestion, information is only transmitted when required instead of continuous monitoring.